-Located in the valley of Tuul river, the Bogd Khaan Palace Museum, formerly known as the Green Palace, was built between 1893-1903 and served as an official residence of Mongolia’s Theocratic Ruler, the Bogd Khaan up until his death in 1924, and was from where he reigned over the country and conducted affairs of state and religion.
-Those who would like to learn about Mongolia’s rich Buddhist art and culture, and revolutionist history of Mongolia’s independence movement between 1911-1921, the palace museum offers welcome opportunity.
-It may take a good two hours to grasp overview of the artefacts in the palace museum.
+Bogd Khaan Palace Museum, formerly known as Green Palace, was built between 1893-1903 and served as an official residence of Mongolian Theocratic Ruler, the Bogd Khaan.
+His holiness the Bogd Khaan reigned over the country and conducted affairs of state and religion from the Green Palace up until he died in 1924.
+Those who would like to learn about Mongolia’s rich Buddhist art and culture, and revolutionist history of Mongolia’s independence movement between 1911-1921, the palace museum offers a welcoming opportunity.
+It may take a good two hours to grasp an overview of the artefacts in the palace museum.

 The Green Tara, made using the bronze casting technique and gilt gold, is regarded as one of Zanabazar’s finest creations and is registered as a Priceless Item of Mongolian Culture and Heritage.